Cancel anytime

 - Smaller market share compared to larger competitors

-- Sensitivity to catastrophic events
+- Susceptibility to catastrophic losses

-- Dependence on independent agency channel
+- Dependence on independent agency distribution channel

 Opportunities